simon-anders/htseq/trunk/doc/alignments.rst

       A list of :class:`CigarOperation` objects, as parsed from the extended CIGAR string.
 See :class:`CigarOperation` for details.

-   .. attribute:: SAM_Alignment._tags

-      A list of strings.
-At the moment, the extra tags are just put into this field.
-A parser will be added soon.

-   .. attribute:: SAM_Alignment.passed_filter
+   .. attribute:: SAM_Alignment.nor_primary_alignment

       A boolean.
+Whether the alignment is not primary.
+(See SAM format reference, flag 0x0100.)

+   .. attribute:: SAM_Alignment.failed_platform_qc

-Whether the read passed platform/vendor quality filter.
+      A boolean.
+Whether the read failed a platform quality check.
 (See SAM format reference, flag 0x0200.)

-   .. attribute:: SAM_Alignment.primary
+   .. attribute:: SAM_Alignment.pcr_or_optical_duplicate

       A boolean.
-Whether the alignment is primary.
-(See SAM format reference, flag 0x0100.)

-   .. attribute:: SAM_Alignment.duplicate

-      A boolean.
-Whether the read is an optical or PCR duplicate.
+Whether the read is a PCR or optical duplicate.
 (See SAM format reference, flag 0x0400.)

+   These methods access the optional fields:

+   .. attribute:: SAM_Alignment.optional_field( tag )

+      Returns the optional field ``tag``.
+See SAM format reference for the defined tags (which are two-letter strings).

-   .. attribute:: SAM_Alignment.flags
+   .. attribute:: SAM_Alignment.optional_fields( )

-      An int.
-The flags value.
-You will not need this usually, as the information from all individual flags are accessible through specific attributes.
+      Returns a dict with all optional fields, using their tags as keys.

+   This method is useful to write out a SAM file:

+   .. method:: SAM_Alignment.get_sam_line( )

+      Constructs a SAM line to describe the alignment, which is returned as a string.

    **Paired-end support**